leandromoreira/fake-as-fuck/README.md

 Well, I started raising questions about the problem and its subproblems:
 * How does a bot detector works?
-  * Repeated/predictable input values?
+  * Identifying repeated/predictable input values?
-  * Looking at HTTP metadata like its headers `User-Agent`?
+  * Looking at HTTP metadata like headers `User-Agent`?
-  * Decting bot behavior like typing speed, lack of mouse movement?
+  * Detecting bot behavior by traits such as typing speed, lack of mouse movement, and etc?
   * Noticing a lot of actions from a single actor? (same IP/user agent)
   * And so on...